hmsayem/Online-Sudoku-Solver/README.md

 # Online Sudoku Solver
 ## About
-This Python application can solve even 'hard' sudoku problems almost instantly.
-It reads any 9x9 Sudoku-puzzle from a website [sudoku.game](https://sudoku.game/very-hard) and solves the puzzle automatically interacting with the webpage.
+A web application to visualize sudoku solving using backtracking.
+It reads any 9x9 Sudoku-puzzle from a website [sudoku.com](https://https://sudoku.com) and solves the puzzle automatically interacting with the webpage.

 ### Rules of Sudoku

 You must fill the boxes of a 9x9 grid with numbers from 1 to 9 in a way that there are no recurring numbers in each row, column, and 3x3 block.

-### How it works?

-It works with backtracking algorithm.
-Backtracking is simply reverting back to the previous step or solution as soon as we determine that our current solution cannot be continued into a complete one.

-#### Algorithm:
+### Algorithm:

 Starting with an incomplete board: